fephil/tali/README.md

 TBA

-Lesnar is an easy to use LEMP development server, using the latest stable versions of the best open source technologies available.
+Lesnar is an easy to use LEMP development server which uses the latest modern open source technologies available.
 Lesnar contains the following key features:

 * Built using Vagrant & Ansible to automatically build a Virtual Machine, without affecting the host computer,
 * Fully supports VirtualBox 5 and Parallels 11 (Pro/Business),